 Towards the end of the final year students undertake a student assistantship in which they work closely with a clinical team to develop the practical and team-working skills required of a foundation doctor.

-The F1 survival course takes place over 8 days during June.
+The preparation for practice as a doctor course takes place over 8 days during June.
 The small group teaching and lectures cover some of the very important practical skills and knowledge that students will require as junior doctors.
 Some of the topics covered in the course have been the handling of common calls to the ward, an excellent and interactive discussion on the on-call management of diabetes, a very funny but important lecture on ‘being a perfect F1doctor’ and a very popular practical prescribing session.